Why your software should use UUIDs

 id INT AUTO_INCREMENT PRIMARY KEY

-This approach has advantages, but they are not valuable compared to the next drawbacks.
+This approach has advantages, but they are not valuable compared to the drawbacks which we will consider here:

 Imagine the user should be able to create two linked entities on User Interface – company and branch.
 The branch should belong to a company.
 It could be anything – chat thread and message, warehouse and shelf, etc.